reuben21/reuben21/README.md

 ## 🚀 About Me
 I am currently pursuing Bachelor's in Engineering in Information Technology in Mumbai.
-I have a keen interest in researching, developing, and improving software in the medical sector.
+I have a keen interest in researching, developing, and improving software.
 Being self-motivated, I am quick to learn new things with dedication and passion.

 ## 🖥 Technical Skills & Tools